sprtkd/OpenHmnD/README.md

 - Your True open-source Humanoid

 Work in Progress..
-If you want to contribute, please raise an issue or conect to: https://www.facebook.com/robodarshan/
+If you want to contribute, please raise an issue or connect to: https://www.facebook.com/robodarshan/

 # By Robodarshan